 When should I call Poison Control instead of using webPOISONCONTROL?

 If this tool doesn't address your problem, or if you'd rather talk to a real person, you can always call Poison Control at 1-800-222-1222 for immediate and expert assistance (U.S. only).
 If you're already in a panic, there's no substitute for the calming voice of a specialist.
 So don't hesitate to pick up the phone and call Poison Control when you need help.
-A friendly expert is ready for your call, 24/7.
-And your call is free and confidential.

 How do I CALL Poison Control?